 - Where is the color saturation gathered in the specimen?

-- Is your seller trusted & knowledgeable about the minerology (not just the metaphysics)?
+- Is your seller trusted + knowledgeable about the mineralogy (not just the metaphysics)?

 - Then use price point as your next indicator